-Stephen Keck, Head
+Stephen Keck

-Pia-Kristina Anderson Pernille Arenfeldt Mark Aveyard Arianne Contv Thomas DeGeorges Richard Gassan Kevin Gray Meenaz Kassam Anatoliy Kharkhurin (on sabbatical Fall 2012) Line Khatib David Lea Angela T. Maitner Michael Melkonian Nada Mourtada-Sabbah James Onley James Sater Ravindran Sriramachandran Sabrina Tahboub-Schulte Yuting Wang Karen Young
+Anatoliy Kharkhurin

+Line Khatib

+David Lea

+Angela T. Maitner

+Nada Mourtada-Sabbah

+James Sater

+Sabrina Tahboub-Schulte

+Yuting Wang

+Karen Young

 Bachelor of Arts in International Studies (BAIS)

 Sharjah's history as an important trading center and meeting place of many cultures makes American University of Sharjah an especially appropriate place for international studies.
 The interdisciplinary program in international studies offers students a unique opportunity to prepare for an increasingly complex global political and business environment.
 Weaving together strands from all the social sciences, as well as international law, cultural studies and literature, into a coherent and comprehensive program, the international studies curriculum assists students in acquiring a broad understanding of world cultures and events.
 This understanding, supplemented with the specialized study provided in the international relations and international economics concentrations, prepares students who are uniquely qualified for positions in international business, international agencies and government service.